Developer Productivity

 Share your Social Media

 In 2016 I joined Uber as a Software Engineer.
-Back then Uber just started benchmarking its engineering organization. velocity was at around 1PR/developer/sprint.
+Back then Uber just started benchmarking its engineering organization.
+Velocity was at around 1PR/developer/sprint.
 Production wasn’t doing well either: We experienced inconsistent behavior from newly introduced changes, high number of incidents and a long time to resolution.

 The cause for many of these benchmarks was the fact that hundreds of developers were working on a single monorepo, many code changes and refactoring happened in pre-production and our environments were composed of hundreds of services.

-To tackle these challenges , Uber went through two different phases: First we focused on developer velocity.
+To tackle these challenges, Uber went through two different phases: First we focused on developer velocity.
 Developer experience at its core came after that.

 Developer Velocity